Future state concept for the scheduling tool.

 Every year, Intuit onboards thousands of TurboTax Live experts as seasonal employees.
-Before these professionals can start helping customers, they need to set up their base schedule—something both the experts and Intuit's staffing team depend on.
+Before they can start helping customers, they need to set up their base schedule—something both the experts and Intuit's staffing team depend on.

-A previous team had built a self-service tool for this, but it was overwhelming.
-Too much information, confusing instructions, and experts were getting stuck on what should have been a straightforward step in their onboarding.
+A previous team had built a self-service tool, but it was overwhelming.
+Too much information, confusing instructions, and experts got stuck on what should have been straightforward.

 With a new tax season approaching, I led a content redesign of the scheduling tool.
-My goal was simple: turn a frustrating hurdle into something that actually helped experts feel ready and confident about their new role.
+My goal: turn a frustrating hurdle into something that helped experts feel ready and confident about their new role.

 Team